quyetnn1102/udacity-azure-devops-project3/README.md

 ```

-6. create a SSH key and also perform a keyscan of your github to get the known hosts.
+6. Generate an SSH key and perform a keyscan of your GitHub to obtain the known hosts.
 ```
 ssh-keygen -t rsa
 cat ~/.ssh/id_rsa.pub